 If you are regularly looking for new ways to keep your hair as healthy as possible, maybe you’ve heard the buzz about women trying to train their hair to produce less oil.

-If you have heard this idea, you may be wondering if trying this would leave you with greasy hair, if it would cause dandruff or if it would really make your hair healthy.
+If you have heard this idea, you may be wondering if trying this would leave you with greasy hair, if it would cause dandruff or if it would actually make your hair healthy.

 ① About the Dandruff

 First, would you end up with dandruff if you stop washing your hair or you wash hair less often?
 No, not washing hair will not lead to dandruff.
 Bacteria and overactive sebaceous glands end up causing dandruff.
-So, if you do not currently deal with dandruff, then skipping a shampoo here or there will not cause dandruff to occur.
+So, if you do not currently deal with dandruff, then skipping shampoo here or there will not cause dandruff to occur.

 To figure out if training hair to be less oily really works, let’s take a look at how the oil actually ends up on the scalp.
 This oil, called sebum, is made by sebaceous glands that are located beneath the skin’s surface.

 If you are wondering if you can train your hair to get used to not shampooing it, then you make the assumption that allowing that oil to remain on your hair and scalp will reduce oil production.

-Sebaceous Glands and Oil Production
+③ Sebaceous Glands and Oil Production

 Studies show that when oil is located on the skin’s surface, it actually sends a signal that turns off the sebaceous glands.
 So, with this in mind, in theory, it could be possible to work on training your hair to produce less oil.

-What About Shampoo?
+④ What About Shampoo?

-So, with that in mind, wouldn’t shampooing regularly make your scalp become oilier?
+So, with that in mind, wouldn’t shampooing regularly make your scalp oilier?
 Actually, shampooing doesn’t continually create more oil, since oil production quickly levels off.
 For example, once you shampoo, it removes the oil from the scalp, and then the message goes to the sebaceous glands, causing them to produce more sebum.